tikaraj21/brt_pms/README.md

 Installation
 ------------
-Like Yii2 Application Advanced, WritesDown CMS also use composer for installation, just type the following to the command line.
+Like Yii2 Application Advanced, brt_pms CMS also use composer for installation, just type the following to the command line.

 ```
 composer global require "fxp/composer-asset-plugin:~1.1.1"
-composer create-project --prefer-dist --stability=dev writesdown/app-cms writesdown
+composer create-project --prefer-dist --stability=dev brt_pms/app-cms brt_pms
 ```

 The first command installs the composer asset plugin which allows managing bower and npm package dependencies through Composer.
 You only need to run this command once for all.
-The second command installs the advanced application in a directory named writesdown.
+The second command installs the advanced application in a directory named brt_pms.
 You can choose a different directory name if you want.

 Getting Started